Loading...

 Portion Control

-Reduce the portion size of chapati and lentil curry to control the amount of carbohydrates consumed in one meal.
+Reduce the portion size of chapati and lentil curry to lower the overall carbohydrate intake.

 Whole Grains